gjanders/SplunkAdmins/README.md

 Updated alert:
 `AllSplunkEnterpriseLevel - Splunkd Log Messages Admins Only` - more criteria

-`ForwarderLevel - Channel churn issues` - added another TERM to the search, added stats line to summarise the result, added to where so this fires only if channels added adn removed
+`ForwarderLevel - Channel churn issues` - added another TERM to the search, added stats line to summarise the result, added to where so this fires only if channels added and removed

 `IndexerLevel - RemoteSearches Indexes Stats` - updated comment and rename of fields